The Practice Incentives Program (PIP) aims to support general practice activities.

 Incentives News Update

-Archived versions of the Medicare and Department of Human Services sites including Incentive News Update/PIP news are available at the National Library of Australia using the search term, ‘Practice Incentive Program quarterly news updates’ plus the year of the update you are looking for.
+Archived versions of the Medicare and Department of Human Services sites including Incentives News Update/PIP news are available at the National Library of Australia using the search term, ‘Practice Incentives Program quarterly news updates’ plus the year of the update you are looking for.
 For example, if you are looking for an update from 2016 type in ‘Practice Incentives Program quarterly news updates 2016’.